telerik/kendo-ui-core/docs/controls/hybrid/support/angular/tutorials/sushi-angular-tutorial.md

         <div kendo-mobile-list-view="cartList" id="cartList" class="item-list" k-template="templates.cartItemTemplate" k-data-source="sushiCart.added"></div>
     </kendo-mobile-view>

-In the "cartList" ListView we are going to provide information about how many times the item was added to the cart, the total sum and delete button that allows the user to remove it from the cart.
+In the `cartList` ListView, provide information about how many times the item was added to the cart, the total sum, and a **Delete** button that allows the user to remove it from the cart.

+###### Example

     <script id="cartItemTemplate" type="text/x-kendo-template">
         <kendo-mobile-button class="red-button" k-on-click="sushiCart.removeItem(kendoEvent, dataItem)" data-item-id="{{dataItem.id}}"